Easy Pinch Pot DIY – Clay for Beginners

 7. Then paint the thumb pot with acrylic paints.
 Pip Squeak gets VERY excited at this point and wants to make sure you know you can use ordinary paint mixed with PVA glue!

-And finished!
-Aren’t these simply fabulous DIY Pinch Pots?
 Such a great easy Beginner’s Clay craft for kids.
 One you can do with all age groups!!
 Have fun making Thumb Pots!!!
+Students love making these pots and they are great activity for the first day of school!

 See more great Air Drying Clay Projects for Kids here: